forscht/ddrive/README.md

                    aborted.
 Increase it if you have slow internet       [number] --chunkSize  Size of chunk (part) to be uploaded to discord in bytes.
-Max 8MB for bot token and 500MB for nitro user token     [number] --config     Path to JSON config file
+Max 8MB for bot token and 500MB for nitro user token     [number] --metadata   Enables route /metadata where all the file metadata will be sent as json                                         [string]
+      --config     Path to JSON config file
 ```